davorminchorov/davorminchorov-statamic/README.md

 This is Davor Minchorov's personal website and blog.

-The code is using Statamic (A Laravel-based CMS) and it's deployed on Vultr using Laravel Forge.
+The code is using Statamic (A Laravel-based CMS) and [it's deployed here](https://davorminchorov.com).